Posted on Leave a comment

 • Let all items cool before placing them in the refrigerator

-• Breakfast: Both can be reheated in the microwave
+• Breakfast: Both meals can be reheated in the microwave, serve blueberries chilled.

-• Lunch: Both meals can be reheated in the microwave, serve salad items chilled
+• Lunch: Both chicken tenders can be reheated in the microwave, serve salad items and veggie sticks chilled.

 Extra Flavors and Substitutions